ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: ICPE: PROPOSED METHODOLOGY

-We aim to find a set of $w_i$ so that each item-wise objective can be optimized without hurting the others.
-In the real-world scenario, there are usually a huge amount of items.
-As a result, naively consider each $L_i^+(\theta)$ as an optimization objective could heavily increase the computation complexity of finding $w_i$.
-To address this problem, we first split the whole item set to $K$ clusters and then consider the learning on each cluster of items.
+Our method aims to find a set of weights for the item-wise objectives based on their gradients, so that they can be optimized without hurting the others.
+However, in practice, the size of the item set $|\mathcal{I}|$ can be extremely large.
+As a result, naively considering each item-wise loss $\mathcal{L}_i^+$ as an optimization objective mainly suffers from two problems: (1) the high variance of the reweighted loss\cite{swaminathan2015self,wan2022cross}; (2) the unacceptable computational cost of finding the weights.
+To address these problems, ICPE divides the whole item set into $K$ clusters ($K << |\mathcal{I}|$) and treats the training target as an item cluster-wise multi-objective optimization problem.

-Besides, in the total learning space $\theta$, there are some parameters $\theta_{sh}$ which are shared between objectives and some parameters $\theta_{i}$ which are only related to item $i$.
-We just need to consider $\theta_{sh}$ for the selection of objective weights, since $\theta_{i}$ would not affect the learning of other items.
-It's worth mentioning that though $\bm{v}'$ is a shared embedding among between all the objectives, its purpose is to evenly capture the popularity preference among all the items.
-Therefore, ICMT doesn't apply the re-weighting strategy on $\bm{v}'$ and keeps it in the parameter set $\theta_{i}$.
-Taking all the above factors, we formulate our loss function to train $\theta_{sh}$ on positive samples as
+Formally, in the total parameter learning space $\bm{\theta}$ of recommender model, there exist certain parameters $\bm{\theta}^{sh}$ which are shared between item cluster-wise objectives and other parameters $\bm{\theta}^{os}$ which are only correlated to a specific item cluster objective.
+ICPE focuses on the solution of objective weights on $\bm{\theta}^{sh}$, since $\bm{\theta}^{os}$ would not affect the learning of other item clusters.
+Taking all the above factors, we formulate the loss function of ICPE to train $\bm{\theta}^{sh}$ on positive samples as

-where $\omega_k$ is the weight for the $k$-th item cluster and $\mathcal{I}_k$ denotes the set of items in this cluster.
-When $K=1$, we can recover the normal training weight setting. $L_k$ is the learning objective for cluster $k$.
-For the training of item-specific parameters $\theta_i$, we still use the $L^+(\theta)$ as shown in Eq.(\ref{problem_form}).
+where $w_k$ is the weight for the $k$-th item cluster $c_k$, $\mathcal{N}_k$ denotes the set of items in $c_k$, and $\{h_1 ,..., h_K \}$ are the debiasing boundary constraints for the $K$ objectives.
+With proper constraint settings on each cluster-wise objective, ICPE pushes the weight solution to the middle part of the Pareto Frontier.
+When $K=1$, we can recover the normal training weight setting. $\mathcal{L}_{(k)}$ is the learning objective for cluster $k$.
+For the training of objective-specific parameters $\bm{\theta}^{os}$, we still use $\mathcal{L}^+$ as shown in Eq. (\ref{normal_sum_form}).

-In the following, we will first describe the item clustering strategy and then describe how to find $\omega_k$ for each cluster objective.